BavaJalal/DATA1202/README.md

 # Author
 Bava Jalal
 # License
-This project is licensed under the Creative Commons Zero v1.0 Universal.
+This project is licensed under Creative Commons Zero v1.0 Universal.
+# Acknowledgement
+This project is a result  of dedicated effort and commitment.